BerndiVader/MythicMobsExtension/README.md

 	#### new since 1.16:
 		- settarget:
 			+ selfnotarget=true/false(default) set the players target to self if the player do not have a target at crosshair.
-Bit hacky workaround for skill not beeing triggered if no target is set.
+Bit hacky workaround for skill not being triggered if no target is set.

 	With this module you can turn any player on your server into a MythicPlayer.
 With almost all abilities of a MythicMobs mob.
 But there are some limitations.
 Because a player is a player and not a mob its very important that you make all the mob yamls that will be used for player ++persistent++ otherwise it will break your server and because of that fact you can only use MythicMobs yamls that have